akroshteotia/RNUnityView/README.md

        end
      end
     end
-    end
     ```
-7. Go to Libraries folder under <yourreactnativeprojectname> and rigth click on it.
+8. Go to Libraries folder under <yourreactnativeprojectname> and rigth click on it.
 Click on "AddFiles".
-8. Navigate to UnityExport folder and add Unity-iPhone.xcodeproj
+9. Navigate to UnityExport folder and add Unity-iPhone.xcodeproj
-9. Under Unity-iPhone.xcodeproj got products there is UnityFramwork.framework.
+10. Under Unity-iPhone.xcodeproj got products there is UnityFramwork.framework.
-10. Add UnityFramwork.framework to <yourreactnativeprojectname>/General/EmbeddedContent
+11. Add UnityFramwork.framework to <yourreactnativeprojectname>/General/EmbeddedContent
-11. Click run and you are good to go.
+12. Click run and you are good to go.